rachellea/sarle-labeler/README.md

   must be labeled with 1 (abnormal) or 0 (normal) if they describe abnormal or normal radiologic findings, respectively.
 If you do not want to spend time manually labeling sentences, just use SARLE-Rules.
-* In SARLE-Rules, the train_data was used by a human to create the rules.
+* In SARLE-Rules, the train_data may be used by a human to create custom rules.
-  When running SARLE, the rules that were created will get applied to the train_data, because if we have the end goal of computer vision classifier training, we still need to have labels for our note train_data set.
+  When running SARLE-Rules as-is, the rules that were already created will get applied to the train_data, because if we have the end goal of training a computer vision classifier we still need to have labels for examples in our train_data set.
 For SARLE-Rules, train_data does not need any manual sentence labels.
 * If you just want to quickly try out SARLE-Rules on a sample of your own data and look at the output, you can put your sample data in as the